Children's Hospital is part of the UPMC family.

 The clinical outcome of most transplants, for example, is largely determined by the ability to control rejection of the transplanted organ.
 Certain drugs are used to suppress the body’s immune system, which would otherwise respond to a transplanted organ by attacking it.
 Over the years, improvements to these anti-rejection drugs and how they are used has led to dramatically higher survival rates and a better quality of life after transplantation.

-At Children’s Hospital of Pittsburgh of UPMC, the outcomes of transplant patients improved markedly with the use of FK506 (also known as Prograf® or tacrolimus) as the primary immunosuppressant, beginning around 1990.
+At UPMC Children’s Hospital of Pittsburgh, the outcomes of transplant patients improved markedly with the use of FK506 (also known as Prograf® or tacrolimus) as the primary immunosuppressant, beginning around 1990.
 Patient outcomes continue to improve with the introduction of strategies that include therapies that avoid the use of steroids in post-surgical treatment and, in some cases, the attempt to wean transplant patients off anti-rejection drugs altogether.

 Learn more about Transplantation Research at the Thomas E. Starzl Transplantation Institute.